-My first thoughts of this hotel were that it’s actually a shame that there are so much scaffolding and new builds surrounding this elegant stone white building.
-However, when you enter the official grounds of Ritz Carlton, you will find here the easiest place to do a staycation even during stormy periods like one of the days we had during our stay in Kuala Lumpur .
+When you enter the official grounds of Ritz Carlton Kuala Lumpur , you will easily discover yourself to be in the easiest place to do a staycation, even during stormy periods like one of the days we had during our stay in KL.

 As we walked beneath the glistening chandelier towards the check-in counter, after being welcomed by the men in

 One bedroom suite

 Reaching our room, after taking a trip around the hotel, we heard a polite knock on the door.
 To our surprise, a very sweet man stood at the door and had come to introduce himself to us as our personal butler, we were told that we are able to call him 24 hours a day during our stay!
 This was totally not what I was expecting, for a city hotel!